andrewbaxter/spaghettinuum/readme.md

 # What is this

-- A reference implementation `spagh`, including a fully static as well as a database-backed configuration, plus an HTTP resolver, and a DNS bridge for people still using DNS
-- A command line tool `spagh-cli` for interacting with your node, managing identities, publishing data, and generating basic configs
-- A Rust library for embedding a resolver/publisher in your own software

-Conceptually Spaghettinuum is a distributed two-level key-value store, like DNS
+_Conceptually_ Spaghettinuum is a distributed two-level key-value store, like DNS

 - Level 1: an identity (like a DNS name, but based on your public key)
 - Level 2: an arbitrary key (like a DNS record type, but arbitrary)